XOMO-PS/XOMO-Repo/Requirements/Tribe 1 - Requirements Document.md

 - G.4.1 **System users and their details adding functionality:** A user of the system should be able to register on the system.
 - G.4.2 **Viewing/accessing available services:** Users of the system or customers should be able to view available services.
 - G.4.3 **Searching/filtering masters of services:** Customers should be able to filter best masters of specific service.
-- G.4.4 **Ordering/booking services:** The system should provide service ordering functionality.
+- G.4.4 **Ordering/booking services and service payment:** The system should provide service ordering functionality.
 - G.4.5 **Feedback giving and rating functionality:** Users of the system should be able to send feedback messages.

 ### G.5 High-level usage scenarios